LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Some old Prolog compilers supported some sort of mode directives to improve performance.
-To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive for that purpodse.
+To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive for that purpose.
 The current Logtalk version simply parses this directive for collecting its information for use in the reflection API (assuming the :ref:`source_data <flag_source_data>` is turned on).
 But see also see the